-Trade and other receivables are recognized initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
+Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
+See Note 2.10(b) for further information about the Group's accounting for trade receivables and Note 2.10(d) for a description of the Group's impairment policies.

-2.15 Cash and cash equivalents
+2.16 Cash and cash equivalents